Memphis vs. UCF NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Memphis' games this season have gone over 63.5 points three of six times.

-- UCF's games have gone over 63.5 points in five of six chances this season.
+- Memphis and its opponents have gone over the current 63.5-point total in three of six games (50%) this season.

-- The two teams combine to average 70.1 points per game, 6.6 more than the total in this contest.
+- Friday's over/under is 6.6 points lower than the two team's combined 70.1 points per game average.

-- This contest's total is 0.9 points greater than the 62.6 these two squads combine to allow per game this season.
+- This contest's total is 0.9 points greater than the 62.6 these two squads combine to surrender per game this season.

-- Tigers games have an average total of 61.6 points this season, 1.9 fewer than Friday's over/under.
+- The average total in Tigers games this season is 61.6, 1.9 points fewer than Friday's total of 63.5 .

 - The 63.1 PPG average total in Knights games this season is 0.4 points fewer than this game's over/under.